Snake AI

 - Time Step (Seconds): The length of each frame in seconds (default 0.05).

-- Screen Width (px): The screen width in pixels (default 800).
+- Screen Width (px): The window width in pixels (default 800).
+Note: the game plays on a grid of 20x20 pixel squares.

-- Screen Height (px): The screen height in pixels (default 600).
+- Screen Height (px): The window height in pixels (default 600).

 - Search Algorithm: The pathfinding algorithm used to guide the snake (default A-Star).